breakintoprogram/agon-bbc-basic/README.md

 ### Why am I doing this?

-### The Challenges

-The foundation of this port is R.T.Russell's original BBC Basic for Z80 code (for CP/M), with the CP/M specific code stripped out.
-This foundation code is just pure BASIC interpreter with no graphics, sound or file I/O support.

-### Assembling
+I've worked with Bernardo Kastrup aka The Byte Attic on another one of his projects, porting BBC Basic for Z80 to the Cerberus 2080.
+When he decided to design the Agon, he asked me whether I'd be interested in providing the firmware for it.

-### Running
+### Assembling and Running

-### Releases

-I'll dump significant updates as executable bin files in the [releases](releases) folder
+This project is designed to be assembled and linked using the [Zilog ZDS II toolkit](https://t.co/dT5DHWYcB5).
+You will also need a ZUSBSC00100ZACG USB Smart Cable to connect to the Agon in order to upload this to download and run.

 ### License

 This code is distributable under the terms of a zlib license.
 Read the file [COPYING](COPYING) for more information.

-The code, as originally written by R.T.
+The BASIC interpreter, as originally written by R.T.
 Russell and [downloaded from David Given's GitHub page](https://github.com/davidgiven/cpmish/tree/master/third_party/bbcbasic), has been modified slightly, either for compatibility reasons when assembling using sjasmplus, or for development reasons for this release:

 The original files are: [eval.z80](eval.z80), [exec.z80](exec.z80), [fpp.z80](fpp.z80), [patch.z80](patch.z80), [ram.z80](ram.z80) and [sorry.z80](sorry.z80).